Plant indigenous trees for bees

 It is a beauty to behold; we, the bees and all tree-huggers love Halleria lucida.

-In water-scarce countries like Southern Africa large numbers of Eucalypts are being felled because they apparently draw up a huge amount and deny our dams; interestingly a prominent forester says that is completely untrue, but the myth endures.
-The problem is that other exotic invader species like Bugweed immediately replace them turning the area into an ugly jungle.
+In water-scarce countries like Southern Africa large numbers of Eucalyptus are being felled because they apparently draw up huge amounts and deny our dams; interestingly a prominent forester says that is completely untrue but the myth endures.
+The problem is that other exotic invader species like Bugweed immediately spring up turning the area into an ugly jungle.

-Companies given the responsibility to fell these Eucalypts should be compelled to plant indigenous trees for bees like our Halleria lucida in their place.
+Companies given the responsibility to fell these insect-friendly Eucalyptus giants should be compelled to plant indigenous trees for bees like our Halleria lucida in their place.

-It is one of the strange contradictions of our world that whilst we are calling for the planting of more forests, we are simultaneously demanding that trees like Eucalypts should be felled.
+It is one of the strange contradictions of our world that whilst we are calling for the planting of more forests, we are simultaneously demanding that trees like Eucalyptus should be felled.

 Plant indigenous trees for bees which are beautiful and support threatened insects; and nectar-loving birds too.